top of page

 Why Worship?

 Why do we worship?
 What is the value of worship?
 How do we worship?
 Questions like these and more are what the Christian should ask themselves as they seek a life dedicated to God.
 Worship is a part of any human’s life.
 Worship is a reflection of what we love.
 As James A. K. Smith, author and professor of philosophy at Calvin University, says in his book, You Are What You Love, “We are lovers first and foremost.”
 Because humans are lovers, that means we are worshipers.
-We are being that give our devotion and attention to something or someone.
+We are beings that give our devotion and attention to something or someone.
 But what does a life of worship actually mean?

 Simply speaking, living a life of worship is a life of loving.
-However, in the context of Christian worship, worship is the exalting and honoring of God through the edifying of the Church, love of the world, service and devotion to Jesus, the vulnerability to be changed and convicted by the Holy Spirit.
-Worship also utilizes music to remember and proclaim the goodness of the Gospel.
+However, in the context of Christian worship, worship is the exalting and honoring of God through the edifying of the Church, lovingly interceding for the world, service and devotion to Jesus, the vulnerability to be changed and convicted by the Holy Spirit.
+Worship can also utilize music to remember and proclaim the goodness of the Gospel.
 Worship is a time, space, and lifestyle where we encounter God’s presence.
 Smith later writes in You Are What You Love, “In worship we don’t just come to show God our devotion and give him our praise; we are called to worship because in this encounter God (re)makes and molds us top-down.
 Worship is the arena in which God recalibrates our hearts, reforms our desires, and rehabituates our loves.”
 Smith describes how worship is not just a passive experience but an active engagement where God sanctifies us.

 While this is how Smith and I define and explain worship, Jesus describes how worship and worshipers should worship too.
 In the Gospel of John, Jesus tells the Samaritan woman at the well, “‘But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 God is spirit, and those who worship him must worship in spirit and truth.’”
 Jesus tells us to worship in spirit and truth.
 That there is truth in how and what we worship, but it is also a spiritual experience which is something we will never fully understand.
 This also shows the heart of the Father, that God is seeking worshipers.
 He wants to find people who are whole heartily devoted to him.
 From the very beginning God says that the greatest commandment is, “‘You shall love the LORD your God with all your heart and with all your soul and with all your might.’”
 The highest calling on our lives is to be worshipers and to be lovers of our God; Father, Son, and Spirit.